 As mentioned, most are heavy duty hammer drills so they have the added bonus of being able to be used as a drill also, with most being capable of drilling holes up to 30mm in masonry.

-Demolition Chisels and Points for Kango’s and Breakers
+What Different Types of Demolition Chisels and Points for Kango’s and Breakers are There?

 The actual breaker or kango hammer is old one piece of the puzzle.
 In order to actually break, hack, chip or smash the object to are trying to remove, your kango will need a chisel of some kind and depending on the object or objects you are removing, will depend on the type of chisel you use.